2020PB/police-brutality/reports/California.md

 ### Law enforcement arrest people walking, you can hear on the radio “You should not be driving past anybody, stop and take somebody into custody”.

-Law enforcement arrest people walking, you can hear on the radio “You should not be driving past anybody, stop and take somebody into custody”, seemingly indiscriminately making arrests even as people are walking and it's still looks to be light outside.
+Law enforcement arrest people walking, you can hear on the radio “You should not be driving past anybody, stop and take somebody into custody”, seemingly indiscriminately making arrests even as people are walking and it still looks to be light outside.

 **Links**